-Even small institutions are getting stuck into big data.
+Even small institutions are getting into big data.
 For example, the School of Computer Science and Mathematics at Marist College has a number of technology connections with IBM, Goldman Sachs, Cisco, and the NSF.
-It built the Cloud Computing and Analytics Center with a $3 million grant from the state.

 Online Data Science Programs in New York

-When it comes to online data science programs in the Empire State, you’ve got choice.
-Columbia and NYU have an active investment in distance learning, and Syracuse and Pace have traditionally done well in U.S. News & World Report rankings for Best Online Graduate Computer IT Programs.
+When it comes to online data science programs in the Empire State, you’ve got choices.
+Columbia and NYU have an active investment in distance learning, and Syracuse University and Pace have traditionally ranked in U.S. News & World Report rankings for Best Online Graduate Computer IT Programs.

 We talk about general things to look for in an online data science program, so we decided to dig a little deeper into specific offerings.

 Online Graduate Certificates in Data Science

 Online graduate certificates are available from New York schools.
 Like any graduate certificate, they tend to have different prerequisites and foci.